 Grants and Prizes

 The program administers over half a dozen scholarships and prizes for graduate and undergraduate students in creative writing.
-We also have a long-standing relationship with the Amazon Literary Partnership Award, which enables us to offer graduate student support.
+We also have a long-standing relationship with the Amazon Literary Partnership, which enables us to offer graduate student support.

 Loans, Work-Study Eligibility, and other Financial Aid